JoseGarciaOtero/CellularAutomaton-Celyvir-Neuroblastoma/README.md

 **Exploring Neuroblastoma’s Cellular Microenvironment: A Novel Approach Using Cellular Automata to Model Celyvir Treatment**
 *Authors: José Garcia Otero, Juan Belmonte-Beitia, Juan Jiménez Sánchez*
-*Expected to be published in Computers in Biology and Medicine*.
+*Under revision in Computers in Biology and Medicine*.

 ## About the Cellular Automaton